 - Accurate log analysis and data collection.

-An automated voice agent can help to mitigate some of the challenges listed above.
+An automated AI voice assistants can help to mitigate some of the challenges listed above.

 Authentication of the user can be a challenge depending on how you integrate voice into the solution.
 If you’re using an IVR, asking security questions is part of the normal process flow for user authentication.
 But for an embeddable voice solution within an application installed on your mobile device, where the user has already authenticated, you should be able to make certain presumptions of authentication.
 Any data already presented in the app should be available through the voice agent without additional authentication.
 In the case of enhancing security, it’s a matter to identify how to integrate a voice technology into existing workflows.